Top Paris activities

 Read more

-Louvre Museum (Pass By)
+Louvre Museum (pass by)

 The Louvre used to be a royal palace.
 It was turned into a museum in 1793.
 It is the largest monument in Paris with over four kilometres of façades and nearly 14 kilometres of galleries.
 The Louvre is the most visited museum in the world, exhibiting 38,000 works, including the Winged Victory of Samothrace, the Venus de Milo and of course the Mona Lisa.